Editor choice

 Let's Understand Malware Types

-Most malware types get onto your computer via web browsing, instant messaging, or peer-to-peer file sharing.
+Most malware gets onto your computer via web browsing, instant messaging, or peer-to-peer file sharing.
 Malware is a self-inflicted injury.
 You do it to yourself by using the Internet.
 Many people use the following terms interchangeably, but there are definite differences in the types of infections you can “catch” on your computer.

 Spyware Attacks